Substances | 9 min read

 However, because the FDA has yet to issue a final determination, the American Psychiatric Association (APA) has not endorsed psilocybin for treatment.
 As of August 2023, psilocybin is still illegal to cultivate and distribute in the United States at a federal level.

 Oregon decriminalized psilocybin in 2020, and Colorado decriminalized it in 2023.
-Certain locations in Washington state, California, Michigan, and Massachusetts have decriminalized it.[15]
+Certain locations in Washington state, California, Michigan, and Massachusetts have decriminalized the use of it.[15]

 Addiction can have serious long-term personal, relational, professional, and social consequences, resulting in pain, sadness, and lost time.

 If you or someone you know are addicted to magic mushrooms, seek treatment immediately.
 The licensed professionals at our New York drug & alcohol rehab are ready and willing to get you back on the road to recovery.
-We also offer an outpatient program that can provide flexibility and easily fit into your daily schedule.
+We also offer an outpatient program that provides flexibility and easily fits into your daily schedule.

 Your life is precious.
 Your journey has only just begun.
 You are stronger than you can possibly know.
 No substance should have control over your life.
 You should be your own greatest influence.